 The children have opportunities to become a part of different leadership groups where they develop skills and knowledge such as:

-Student Council
+School Council

 Our School Council is a representative group of students who have been proposed and elected by their peers to represent their views and raise issues with their class teachers, PTA and senior leaders of the school.
 The group meet fortnightly to discuss issues and whole school developments which feed into class discussions and changes in systems or our environment.